gangrel2321/RTS-Build-Order-Assistant/README.txt

 2. Add notes and times for them to occur in the following rows
 3. Format time as minute:second (e.g. 1:24, 0:03)

+The app can be closed by simply right-clicking on the window.